Technical Group Symposiums

 B-2.
 Food, Agriculture, Ecology, and Nutrition (FAN)

-Agriculture, Ecology, Food, and Nutrition Symposium will provide professional opportunities for leading and rising scientists and engineers to learn the latest scientific, and technical advances in various fields of agriculture, ecology, food, and nutrition in the US and Korea.
-The symposium covers all areas related to the UKC 2024’s topic, ‘Discovery, Innovation, and dissemination for transformative impact’.
+Food, Agriculture, Ecology, and Nutrition Symposium (FAN) will provide professional opportunities for leading and rising scientists and engineers to share, discuss, and learn the latest scientific, and technical advances in various fields of agriculture, ecology, food, and nutrition in the US, Korea, and the world.
+The symposium covers all areas related to the UKC 2025’s topic, ‘Future Us: Advancing Science and Technology to Benefit Humanity from Earth to Space’.
 Areas include:

-Ecology including physiological ecology & behavioral ecology, population ecology, community ecology, ecosystem, landscape, human ecology, and other ecological areas.
+Ecology including behavioral & physiological ecology, community ecology, ecosystem, human ecology, landscape, population ecology, and other emerging areas.

 B-3/C-1.
 Biological and Biomedical Sciences (Biology, Molecular Biology, Cognitive Science, Botany, Zoology, Biomechanics, etc.) / Bioengineering and Biomedical Engineering (BME)